-Continue with the Google Cloud Essentials Quest.
-A Quest is a series of related labs that form a learning path.
-Completing this Quest earns you the badge above to recognize your achievement.
-You can make your badge (or badges) public and link to them in your online resume or social media account.
-Enroll in a Quest and get immediate completion credit for taking this lab.
-See other available Qwiklabs Quests.
+This self-paced lab is part of the Google Cloud Essentials quest.
+A quest is a series of related labs that form a learning path.
+Completing this quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in this quest or any quest that contains this lab and get immediate completion credit.
+See the Google Cloud Skills Boost catalog to see all available quests.

 Next steps/Learn more

 This lab is also part of a series of labs called Qwik Starts.
 These labs are designed to give you a little taste ofsome experience with the many features available with Google Cloud.
-Search for "Qwik Starts" in the lab catalog to find the next lab you'd like to take!
+Search for "Qwik Starts" in the Google Cloud Skills Boost catalog to find the next lab you'd like to take!

 ...helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.